UB-Mannheim/reichsanzeiger-gt/README.md

 Additional ground truth will be added in the future.

 ### Images:
-Images can be download via script
+Images can be downloaded via script

 `./download_images.sh `